noahehall/theBookOfNoah/0current/aws/0aws.md

         - e.g. { StringEquals: { "conditionkey": "id=some-account-or-user"}}
           - grants the permission, if conditionKey === value
           - usually the conditionKey & value are specified in the header of the request

+## regions & azs

+- region: a geographic area
+  - a name set of AWS resources in the same geogrpahical area: contains at least 2 availability zones
+  - each region is isolated from each other
+  - each region has atleast 2 availability zones
+  - represented by `name-name-number`
+- availability zone: a distinct data center (or set of data centers) in a region
+  - distinct location within a region thats insulated from failures in other availability zones
+  - each AZ within are connected through low-latency links
+  - represented by a `letter`

 ## locations